 Currently I am a graduate student in the Clinical Psychology program at the University of Georgia under the supervision of Dr. Gregory Strauss.

-My research focuses on emotion regulation, mindfulness, and the application of ecological designs to research question.
+My research focuses on emotion regulation, mindfulness, and the application of ecological designs to research questions.
 Key questions I seek to answer include the mechanisms of mindfulness training, the role of acceptance, and how these affect the emotion regulation process.

 I use R for data management and analysis and like to post functions I am working on or interesting challenges I have worked through.

 In my free time I dance, cook, read, play video games, and take pictures of nature.